Xexer/abap-application-job-v2/README.md

-# abap-application-job-v2
+# Application Jobs v2

-Application Jobs v2 (2411)
+Demo for the presentation of the new Application Jobs in the ABAP Environment.
+The new features are available since Release 2411.